iamFIREcracker/aadbook/README.rst

 Changelog
 =========

+0.2.0 (2019-09-22)

+- Adds Python3 support (and removes support for Python2)

 0.1.3 (2019-05-01)

-- Update dependencies
+- Updates dependencies

 0.1.2 (2018-11-01)

-- Switch to ``requests==2.20.0``
+- Switches to ``requests==2.20.0``

 0.1.1 (2018-10-21)

-- Fixed a bug where an exception thrown at startup when automatically refreshing auth tokens could make the ``authenticate`` command fail, leaving the user with no option other than wiping out ``aadbook`` caches
+- Fixes a bug where an exception thrown at startup when automatically refreshing auth tokens could make the ``authenticate`` command fail, leaving the user with no option other than wiping out ``aadbook`` caches

 0.1.0 (2018-10-09)

-- Implement automatic fuzzy finding by replacing each `` `` in the search query string with ``.*``
+- Implements automatic fuzzy finding by replacing each `` `` in the search query string with ``.*``

 0.0.3 (2018-10-01):

-- Fix a bug where internal credentials were not properly updated after tokens were updated using the refreshToken -- throwing an error on the first `aadbook query ...` invocation
+- Fixes a bug where internal credentials were not properly updated after tokens were updated using the refreshToken -- throwing an error on the first `aadbook query ...` invocation